 How did I get here?!?

-After studying graphic design at the Atlanta College of Art, in 2004, I began working as an art teacher at an elementary school in the East Lake neighborhood of Atlanta.
-To supplement my income, I provided childcare to five families all with babies under the age of six months and in one case, a newborn infant.
+To supplement my income as an elementary art teacher in Atlanta, I provided childcare to five local families all with babies under the age of six months and in one case, a newborn infant.
 All the babies were born at Northside or Piedmont hospitals, and four had been delivered surgically after a failed induction of labor on the first day of their 41st gestational week.

 What in the world?